N15: Severe Accidents

 Intended Learning Outcomes

-Balance the positive and negative aspects of some severe accident phenomena in terms of the different risk outcomes. |
+Compare and contrast positive and negative aspects of severe accident phenomena in terms of the credible risks outcomes

-Solve practical problems through calculation and / or deduction in order to estimate or bound plant responses or consequences. |
+Solve practical problems through calculation and / or deduction in order to estimate or bound plant responses or consequences